arangodb/docs/3.7/http/replications-replication-dump.md

 <!-- arangod/RestHandler/RestReplicationHandler.cpp -->
 {% docublock get_api_replication_dump %}

+{% hint 'info' %}
-The revision-based methods will only work with the RocksDB engine, and with collections created in ArangoDB 3.7 or later.
+The revision-based (Merkle tree) methods will only work with the RocksDB engine, and with collections created in ArangoDB v3.7.0 or later.
+{% endhint %}

 <!-- arangod/RestHandler/RestReplicationHandler.cpp -->
 {% docublock get_api_replication_revisions_tree %}